rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 was there?
 Did Ellie go?
 She's a famous physics educator with a new last name.

-1. A syllabus for the Language and Code camp.  :code-camps:teaching:
-This may never appear.

-1. Week two of Code Camps.  :code-camps:teaching:data science:

-1. A long and busy summer.  :overcommitment:long:rambly:

-1. Tracing citations.  (`binary-search-citations`)  :sketch:joc:short:

-1. Summer work absurdities.  :academia:short:rant: `summer-funding-absurdities`
+1. Summer funding absurdities.  :academia:short:rant: `summer-funding-absurdities`

 1. Porting callisto.  :callisto:short:  An introduction to this topic.